Baggage Restrictions: Airline Rules for Carry-On and Checked Bags

 Sources: philippineairlines.com

 When flying, most airlines let you bring one hand-carry bag and one check-in bag, but the actual limits can vary depending on your ticket type and destination.
-It’s always best to check your booking details before packing.
+Always double-check your booking details before you pack.

 Carry-On (Hand-Carry)